Eastern Dragon Guardian Pendant — Solid .925 Sterling Silver

 If you wear silver jewelry daily — the dark oxidized finish is about as low-maintenance as silver gets.
 It doesn't show fingerprints, and it doesn't need regular polishing to look right, so it goes on every morning without a second thought.

 If you want a guardian symbol — in Eastern mythology the dragon stands for protection, wisdom, and good fortune.
-This one is posed as a guardian, coiled and watchful rather than mid-attack.
+This one is posed as a guardian, watchful rather than mid-attack.
 Worn close, it reads as a personal talisman as much as a piece of jewelry.

 An Honest Look